Hamna Aslam, Innopolis University - about women in IT, harassment and radical feminism

 “Girls often think that IT andcomputers - exclusively male occupation.
 Are these consequences of pressure from society and family, or are these logical conclusions from the existing order of affairs - the number of men in IT, again?

 - It comes from society.
-But everything changes.
-Five or ten years ago everything was different.
-When I studied at the undergraduate degree in Computer Engineering, we got acquainted with the computer device, hardware and programming.
+But everything is changing.Just five to ten years ago everything was different.
+When I was studying for a bachelor's degree in Computer Engineering, we got acquainted with the structure of a computer, hardware and programming.
 The professor opened the system unit and showed the processor and all other components.
 All the guys already knew all this and successfully demonstrated their knowledge, because they are more curious when it comes to technology and computers.
-But the girls, who, I must say, were few, including me, knew nothing about it.
-For us it was a completely new information.
+But the girls, who, it must be said, were few, including me, knew nothing about this.
+This was completely new information for us.

 Society through education should bring towomen, not only in words, but also through practical actions that IT (like any other field of knowledge) cannot belong to people of a certain sex or age.
 This is just a field of knowledge, and anyone who wants to can understand or do it.
 In essence, it is necessary to advertise IT, but for women, to celebrate the merits of women who have already taken place in this area, to present awards (of course, deservedly), to create an image of a woman IT specialist.